Ajay90/sort-QuickSort/README.md

 	* Navigate to home screen
 	* Click on Options-> Report
 	* An HTML report is generated

+### Notice
+You could have MongoDB, Zookeeper and Apache Kafka running in different machines.
+The relevant information should be updated in each of the servers as required and in SKY Profiler Server _application.properties_ need to be updated.

 Contact us at [TECHcommunity](mailto:technologycommunity@softwareag.com?subject=Github/SoftwareAG) if you have any questions.